-If you live in a windy or cold area and you plan to house your new rabbit outdoors, you may want to choose a hutch with sides.
-If you live in an area that has really hot summers or you plan to house your rabbit indoors, a cage might be a better choice.
+If you live in a windy or cold area and you plan to house your new rabbit outdoors, you may want to choose a hutch with solid sides.
+If you live in an area that has really hot summers or you plan to house your rabbit indoors, a cage will likely be a better choice.

-Pellets, vegetables and timothy hay (below) are great choices to stock up on for your new rabbit.
-Foods high in fiber and low in protein are a good choice.
-This is especially important for an older rabbit, as it can contribute to obesity.
+Pellets, vegetables and timothy hay are great choices to stock up on for your new rabbit.
+Foods high in fiber and low in protein are recommended.
+This is especially important for an older rabbit, as high protein can contribute to obesity.

 At our house, we use both the bowls that fasten to the cage and crocks.
 Crocks give more flexibility in that we can move them around if one area of the hutch gets soiled.
 They are also lower to the ground which makes the food more accessible for smaller rabbits.

 A water bottle will supply your rabbit with clean water on a daily basis without your help.
-Using a water bottle makes it much easier to add apple cider vinegar and a garlic clove to your rabbits water.
-This will boost your rabbit’s immune system.
+Using a water bottle makes it much easier to add apple cider vinegar and a garlic clove to your rabbits water, if you are into a more natural care regimen.
+Adding these is said to boost your rabbit’s immune system.

 Hay produces dry roughage for your rabbit.
 It comes in many types: alfalfa, bluegrass, lespedeza, oat hay, peanut hay, timothy, and common vetch, amongst others.
 Which one you choose will depend upon how much protein your rabbit needs at any given time.

 Bedding/Something to Rest On

 For outdoor bunnies, you can use fleece liners in your hutch or cage, but you will need to change them out when they get soiled.
 In the summer we placed cool tiles in the hutch for them to stretch out on.

 Bunnies love to chew, so apple wood sticks, cardboard boxes filled with hay, and toys provide a break from the boredom your bunny might feel.
 Boredom sometimes results in them chewing their bowls or the wood in their hutches.

 Nail clippers are a must for rabbits.
 Their nails can get very long, crack or get caught in the wiring of their cage/hutch floor causing them pain or injury.
 Long nails can also injure you, if your rabbit happens to get spooked and kick you with her back feet.

 First Aid Items

 You will want to have a kit of items to use should your new rabbit get hurt.
 VetRX is an effective relief for snuffles, pneumonia, ear mites, or ear canker.
 Vetericyn is effective against infection of skin wounds and eye infections.
 Both of these items are worth having on hand.

 A wire brush is used for dry-scrubbing any feces off the wire floor of the hutch or cage.

 This is not an exhaustive list of everything you will need for your new rabbit.
-Take some time to collect these things for your rabbit before you need them,.
+Take some time to collect these things for your rabbit before you need them.
 If you do, you will find that you will be quite equipped to care for your rabbit in most any way, and in most situations.